 Synthesis + Ideation

-After synthesizing our research findings and interview results, we realized that there were no obvious obstacles in terms of the checkout process itself — it was pretty standard across the board.
-On the other hand, pain points were identified in the process of looking for classes and learning about classes, and these pain points hindered customers from making their final purchasing decision even after adding them to the shopping cart.
+After synthesizing our research findings and interview results, we realized that there were no obvious obstacles in terms of the checkout process itself.
+On the other hand, pain points were identified in the process of looking for classes and learning about classes, which hindered customers from making their final purchasing decision even after adding them to the shopping cart.
 Therefore, we reframed our question.

 How might we improve the class navigation experience and increase access to information on the website in order to help users make purchasing decisions?

 Modifying the Class Navigation User Flow